Erik-orange/git-notes/README.md

 * `$ git clone git@github.com:YourUsername/your-app.git`

 If you clone a remote repository, Git will:
-- Download the entire project into a specified directory
+- Download the entire project into a specified directory.
 -	Create a remote repository called `origin` and point it to the URL you pass.

 The last point simply means that you don't need to run `git remote add origin git@github.com:YourUsername/your-app.git` after cloning a repository.